-Information about products and services offered by Commercial Aircraft can be found in the section entitled "Commercial Aircraft - Profile" on pages 58 and 59 of the Corporation's MD&A, which pages are incorporated by reference herein.
+Information about products and services offered by Commercial Aircraft can be found in the section entitled "Commercial Aircraft - Profile" on pages 60 and 61 of the Corporation's MD&A, which pages are incorporated by reference herein.

 Commercial Aircraft customers are located worldwide and are primarily civil passenger and cargo operators, as well as aircraft leasing companies that purchase commercial aircraft products directly from Commercial Aircraft and lease them on to operators.
-Through its Specialized Aircraft group, Commercial Aircraft also cater to the needs of government customers around the world and other special mission providers by adapting its class-leading platforms to cover the entire spectrum of mission types.
-For the financial year ended December 31, 2016, the majority of Commercial Aircraft's revenues were generated in North America.
-The European market, including Russia and the

-CIS, was in second position in terms of revenues generated for the financial year ended December 31, 2016.
-The Chinese market captured the third position and Africa the fourth position.
+For the financial year ended December 31, 2017, the majority of Commercial Aircraft's revenues were generated in the European market (including Russia and the CIS).
+Asia was in second position in terms of revenues, the North American market captured the third position and Africa, the fourth position

 Aircraft ordered by customers are delivered by the Corporation or its subsidiaries.
 Marketing of Commercial Aircraft products is provided through marketing and sales offices of the Corporation or its subsidiaries.
-In the Americas, marketing and sales offices are located in Canada, United States and Brazil.
+In the Americas, marketing and sales offices are located in Canada, the United States and Brazil.
 In Europe, marketing and sales are conducted through offices in Germany, Russia and the United Kingdom.
 In Asia, such offices are maintained in the United Arab Emirates, Singapore, China and Japan.
-Commercial Aircraft parts services are available from two main distribution centres in Chicago and in Frankfurt and from spare parts depots in Hong Kong, Singapore, Sydney, Narita, Dubai, Beijing, São Paulo and Johannesburg.
-Maintenance services are also available through OEM service centres located in the United States as well as through various authorized service and line maintenance facilities throughout the world.
+Commercial Aircraft parts services are available from two main distribution centers in Chicago and in Frankfurt and from spare parts depots in Hong Kong, Singapore, Sydney, Narita, Dubai, Beijing and Johannesburg.
+Maintenance services are also available through OEM service centers located in the United States as well as through various authorized service and line maintenance facilities throughout the world.